-Matthew joined 9BR as a tenant following completion of pupillage in April 2020.
-Since he started practising, instructing solicitors have remarked that, “[they] trust him to offer sound advice and build excellent rapport with clients”.
-Matthew has also earned praise from a senior circuit judge, being described as, “confident, clear and concise...he is the sort of barrister judges welcome having before them, which can only be to the advantage of his clients”.
+Since Matthew started practising at the Bar, instructing solicitors have remarked that they “trust him to offer sound advice and build excellent rapport with clients”.
+Matthew has also earned praise from a senior circuit judge, being described as “confident, clear and concise...he is the sort of barrister judges welcome having before them, which can only be to the advantage of his clients”.

-Whilst a pupil at 9BR, Matthew assisted senior members of chambers in a number of complex and high-profile cases, including: murders, serious sexual assaults, rape & multi-million-pound VAT fraud.
+Whilst a pupil at 9BR Chambers, Matthew assisted senior members of chambers in a number of complex and high-profile cases, including: murders, serious sexual assaults, rape & multi-million-pound VAT fraud.

 Prosecution counsel.
 Secured a conspiracy to burgle conviction after trial.
 Well organised group burglaries of multiple high-value residential properties throughout Surrey, Hampshire and Sussex.
 Trial involved adducing extensive cell site, mobile phone and ANPR data.
 Guildford Crown Court.